 - Look for group captive health insurance that provides employers with cost-containment solutions to minimize the financial impact of UCC visits.

-Urgent care trends highlighted the need for fast, convenient healthcare solutions.
-In 2021, we saw an increase in urgent care visits by new patients, which led to increased costs for employers.
+Current urgent care trends highlight the need for fast, convenient healthcare solutions.
+2021 saw an increase in urgent care visits by new patients, which led to increased costs for employers.

 Urgent care visits can negatively impact health insurance expenses for small to midsize companies.
 Implementing cost-containment strategies as part of a group medical captive plan can minimize your urgent care-related costs.